 Tigers not only have beautiful fur but look beautiful on human skin.

 Tigers in Chinese culture are seen as earth symbols, and rivals equal in power to dragons.

 In modern literature, the tiger is usually menacing and fearsome.
 The wicked Shere Khan, in The Jungle Book, was Mowgli's mortal enemy.

-But you will find some cute and cuddly tigers, such as Tigger from Winnie The Pooh, Calvin from the Calvin and Hobbes comic, and Tony the Tiger.
+You will also find some cute and cuddly tigers, such as Tigger from Winnie the Pooh, Calvin from the Calvin and Hobbes comic, and Tony the Tiger.